Fix Error: This share requires the obsolete SMB1 protocol

 How to Enable/Disable SMBv1 using Windows Registry

-You can run below command on elevated Powershell console to enable SMBv1 protocol.
-This will create SMB1 DWORD registry entry and set its value to 1.
-To disable it, Set SMB1 value to 0.
+Run below command on the elevated Powershell console to enable the SMBv1 protocol.
+This will create an SMB1 DWORD registry entry and set its value to 1.
+To disable it, Set the SMB1 value to 0.

 Set-ItemProperty -Path "HKLM:\SYSTEM\CurrentControlSet\Services\LanmanServer\Parameters" SMB1 -Type DWORD -Value 1 -Force